Pierre-VF/oss4energy/README.md

     > make generate_listing
 - To refresh the list of targets to be scraped:
     > make discover
+- To export the datasets to FTP (using the credentials from the environment):
+    > make publish

 Note: the indexing is heavy and involves a series of web (and API) calls.
 A caching mechanism is therefore added in the implementation of the requests (with a simple SQLite database).
 This means that you might potentially end with a large file stored locally on your disk (though currently still under 50 Mb).